jaddooo/flask101/README.md

 #### Start up your API server
 1. In your terminal/command prompt, navigate to the directory with the Flask file (the python file where you define your Flask app)
-2. Run the following: `python flaskfile.py` (replace the file name with whatever you are trying to run).
+2. Run the following: `python3 flaskfile.py` (replace the file name with whatever you are trying to run).
 If there are no errors in the your file, then you should get something that looks like this in return:
 ```bash
 user:~$ python3 flaskfile.py
  * Serving Flask app "sample" (lazy loading)